What you will learn:

 Lactation Support

-Providing support to the lactating parent and troubleshooting common problems
+Providing support to the lactating parent and troubleshooting common lactation challenges.

 Family Adjustment